nblumoe/nblumoe.github.com/_posts/2012-07-14-first-marathon-resume-after-one-month-of-training.md

 I am very confident, that I will not have big issues with reaching the marathon distance within time.
-However it's being said, that the difficulty start at >30 km.
+However it's being said, that the difficulties start at >30 km.
 I am quite curious, I have to admit.

-Besides that I want to get faster and reduce weight.
+Besides that, I want to get faster and reduce weight.
 I will keep an eye on my pace on the long runs and try to keep it under 6 min/km at least.
 Regarding the weight loss: I will reduce carbohydrates in favor of protein.
 Furthermore I am going to fulfill my promise from the first